GPT-5.2 Prompting Guide

 “Check this prompt for conflicting instructions, redundancy, or unnecessary constraints.
 Suggest minimal fixes.”

-As with GPT-5.1, many teams see better results using XML-like instruction blocks:
+As with GPT-5.1, many teams see better results using clearly labeled instruction blocks:

 GPT-5.2 parses these reliably and they make large agent prompts easier to maintain.

-The OpenAI prompt optimizer remains helpful for GPT-5.2:
+OpenAI provides a built-in prompt optimizer that remains helpful for GPT-5.2.
+Suggested usage:

 Focus on minimal edits, not full rewrites.